The Real Reason Why People Kiss At Midnight On New Year’s Eve

 Expectations vs. Reality When it Comes to the New Year's Kiss

-Last year, Mary, 40, of Brooklyn, NY, ditched New Year's plans she'd made with friends because she didn't want to be the one single person in the group.
+Like any other holiday, New Year's Eve can put a great deal of stress on those of us without plus-ones.
+Last year, Mary, 40, of Brooklyn, NY, ditched New Year's plans she'd made with friends because she didn't want to be the only single person in the group.
+Mary stayed at home, where a New Year's kiss wasn't a possibility or a threat, and she ended up regretting the decision.

-Jason, 34, of New York City keeps the reveling low-key if he finds himself single come December.
+Jason, 34, of New York City, keeps the reveling low-key if he finds himself single come December.

 "I'm not going to go out stag with some vague hope of meeting someone to end the night with a kiss or more," he says.
 "It never happens.
 It just leads to drunken disappointment and a hangover, which is a terrible way to start a new year."

+But even having a significant other doesn't guarantee a romantic smooch at midnight, though many couples aren't even bothered by it.
 Take Jennifer, 44, of Oklahoma City.
 She and her husband replace a romantic night out on the town with a family-friendly community event with their three children.

 "Who has time for New Year's Eve kisses or money for a babysitter?" she says.
 "My husband says the New Year's Eve kiss is passé because we're too tired to stay up that late."

 Jennifer intends to share a New Year's kiss with all four loves of her life, even if it doesn't happen when the clock strikes 12.
+This relaxed, flexible approach seems to be the key to enjoying New Year's Eve, whatever your relationship status.

 Celebrate with loved ones in an environment that makes you feel safe and comfortable.

-The midnight New Years kiss isn't so different from a New Year's resolution — despite your best intentions, you probably won't pull it off perfectly, if at all.
+The midnight New Year's kiss isn't so different from a New Year's resolution.
+Despite your best intentions, you probably won't pull it off perfectly, if at all.

 Christine Clifford, the President and CEO of Divorcing Divas, a Minneapolis-based organization dedicated to supporting women as they transition through divorce, spent her first post-divorce New Year's Eve with one of her best girlfriends.
 The two women rented a limo, ate dinner at a fancy restaurant, and kissed each other on the cheek at midnight.